 Monthly Archives: April 2010

 A mild yet flavorful vegan burger, this combination of white beans and spinach is equally good in pita sandwiches, on English muffins or rolls, or served without any bread at all.
 Kids who are open to green foods might enjoy eating these out of hand.
 Leftovers are delicious used in sandwiches for brown bag lunches.

-Black-eyed peas are considered a good-luck food in the American deep south and are traditionally eaten on New Year’s Day, especially in this traditional dish.
+Here’s a vegan rendition of a classic southern dish known as Hoppin’ John, featuring black-eyed peas and rice, often served on New Year’s Day for good luck..
 Sometimes, a few coins are mixed in, and finding one in your helping brings good luck.
-Cooking up a big batch of Hoppin’ John seems like an appealing choice for […]
+Cooking up a big batch of Hoppin’ John seems like an appealing […]

 This hearty pasta is a sturdy, everyday kind of dish, with a fusion of Italian and Asian flavors.
 You can use any kind of small red bean, but adzuki beans are especially good in this.
 You’re less likely to find them in cans, but they don’t take as long as other bean varieties to cook.